ketan-rathod-713/Canteen-Management-System/readme.md

 /orders/paynow POST  Make order here it self and redirect to do further transaction /orders/orderId GET show the whole order information

+admin is not bothered about unsuccessfull transactions but user does so store info about it at user side.